 Approximately 55% of the Town is currently covered by hardwood forests primarily sugar maple, yellow birch, and beech, while 31% is in soft wood cover mainly red spruce and balsam fir.
 This translates into approximately 17,634 acres of hardwoods and 9,604 acres of softwood.
 Out of these totals, approximately 2,331.5 acres, or 9.1% of Mount Holly, is in Okemo State Forest and approximately 3100 acres, or 9.5% of Mount Holly, is in Green Mountain National Forest.
-In addition to these lands, there is 92.3 acres of land bordering Star Lake which is owned and managed by the Vermont Department of Fish and Wildlife.
+In addition to these lands, there is 92.3 acres of land bordering Star Lake that is owned and managed by the Vermont Department of Fish and Wildlife.
+ApproximatEley 55 acres are contained in the Bowen Memorial Forest held by Yale University, and at the intersection of Route 155 with Maple Hill Road, 77 acres were reserved for forest and agricultural use in 2003.